joshpinto6/joshpinto6/README.md

 <!-- This is a README file...
 You should **always** read the README file...
 Otherwise the README will be sad...
 And what would you have to commit to fix that? -->

-I'm joshpinto6, a developer who develops web and mobile applications.
-I also enjoy contributing and supporting **open source**/**no-code** software projects!
+I'm joshpinto6, a developer who develops fullstack web and mobile applications using Frameworks and Libraries such as React, Next.js, Svelte, and programs in Javascript and Python.
+I also enjoy supporting **open source**/**no-code** software projects!